hollyhbrady/Prototype_Survival_Adventure_Part_1/README.md

 # Prototype_Survival_Adventure_Part_1
-Prototype Text Adventure.
+Prototype Text Adventure in Java using terminal commands.
 Give it a play!

 Download, run Main and follow the command in your terminal.